A method to assess trustworthiness of machine coding at scale: Introduction

-Furthermore, it is not clear what to make of these reliability measures when it comes time to make quantitative education claims about machine coded datasets.
-For example, say that a machine coding model reaches ``substantial agreement'' with a human coder with a Cohen's kappa value of 0.65.
-We are left with questions such as: did the computer systematically over- or under-estimate the code relative to the human coder?
+Even then, while researchers have developed algorithms that can surpass threshold values for reliability~\cite[e.g.,][]{Rosenberg_Krist,Wilson_etal_2022,Fussell_etal,MattThomas}, it is not clear what to make of these reliability measures when it comes time to make quantitative education claims about machine coded datasets.
+For example, if a machine coding model obtains a Cohen's kappa value of 0.65, indicating ``substantial agreement'' with a human coder~\cite{LandisKoch1977}, we are left with questions such as: did the computer systematically over- or under-estimate the code relative to the human coder?
 If we make a quantitative education claim using the machine coded data, how much uncertainty should we maintain toward that claim given this value of Cohen's kappa?